-So, use this information as an approximate starting point for planning your garden, and tailor it accordingly based on your own family’s needs, preferences, and resources.
+So, use this information as a starting point for planning your new garden, and tailor it accordingly based on your own family’s needs, preferences, and resources.

 1. How big is your garden?

-(A tip from my own experience: I tend to focus on growing vegetables that are expensive to buy organic, such as tomatoes and bell peppers, over less expensive produce like leafy greens and onions.)
+(A tip from my own experience: I tend to focus on growing vegetables that are expensive to buy organic, like tomatoes and bell peppers, over less expensive produce like potatoes and onions.)

-By being creative with plant placements, you can maximize a small space and produce more food than you thought was possible.
+By being creative with plant placements and repurposing household items (like a vintage clawfoot bathtub!) into unconventional planters, you can maximize a small space and produce more food than you thought was possible.